corda/corda/docs/source/flow-state-machines.rst

 Going through the data needed to become a seller, we have:

 - ``otherParty: Party`` - the party with which you are trading.
 - ``notaryNode: NodeInfo`` - the entry in the network map for the chosen notary.
-See ":doc:`key-concepts-consensus-notaries`" for more information on notaries.
+See ":doc:`key-concepts-notaries`" for more information on notaries.
 - ``assetToSell: StateAndRef<OwnableState>`` - a pointer to the ledger entry that represents the thing being sold.
 - ``price: Amount<Currency>`` - the agreed on price that the asset is being sold for (without an issuer constraint).